firavoyage/blogging/projects.md

   - flexible syntax while some have strict limits like line end semicolons and main functions
   - the only script language which browsers support
   - es6 great power like block definition and destructuring assignment
-- when not javascript
-  - cpp for high performance need like oi
-  - python for its request and data process lib
-  - golang for its server calc and database lib
-  - java for android dev
-  - swift for ios dev
 - various themes
   - by voyage
 - inspired by